+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

-Large accelerated filer ✓ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company 0 0 .
-J 1 37 ark if the registrant has elected not to use the uant to Section 13(a) of the Exchange Act. o ying with any new or Indicate by che ck mark whether the registrant is a sh ell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\square$
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

-There were 53,372,108 shares of Class A common stock outstanding, par value \$.001 per share as of July 31, 2020.
+There were 53,479,785 shares of Class A common stock outstanding, par value \$.001 per share as of October 31, 2020.